PLM VS SCM: Which is Right for Your Business?

 Now, for the caveat.
 The retail industry requires buyers and sellers to get product images and data from external entities.
 Simple daily tasks like customizing quotes, posting on eCommerce sites, and finding image attachments can monopolize employee hours on the clock.
 Since most PLM software isn’t built to serve the retail industry, it lacks the integrated tools necessary to interface with external entities.
 This means that, despite having basic PLM software in place, most retail teams still use Excel documents, emails, image attachments, WhatsApp and text messages to collaborate.
 Only a Unified Product Collaboration Platform with the combined power of PLM, PIM, and CRM can give your team the ability to collaborate with internal and external stakeholders… right on the product images.

 Where PLM and SCM overlap

-They don’t just have similar acronyms, many of the functions of PLM and SCM mirror one another.
+They don’t just have similar acronyms, many of the functions of traditional PLM and SCM solutions mirror one another.
 PLM and SCM both focus on product development and distribution.
 They both provide a comprehensive overview of multiple business branches that enable more accurate reporting and decision making.

 Both PLM and SCM are focused on the “who” of a retail operation –– they track which branch or individual completed tasks.
 They both provide a communication platform that teams can use to collaborate throughout the process.
 They even both track data throughout the production and distribution phases… but the similarities end there.